Toni Scanlan

 She was the winner of the Best Actress in a Lead Role at the 2007 Sydney Theatre Awards for her role in King Tide, despite her late call to the role, replacing the lead originally cast.

 Scanlan received Best Actress in a Leading Role at the 2013 Sydney Theatre Awards for All My Sons by Arthur Miller at the opening of The Eternity Playhouse, Sydney.

+Other activities

+Scanlan was the Resident Director at the Sydney Theatre Co and Associate Artistic Director of Melbourne Theatre Co.